-Adding text within any shape in PowerPoint is easy -- do remember though that a few shapes such as lines won't allow you to add text.
+Adding text within any shape in PowerPoint 2010 for Windows is easy.
+Do remember though that a few shapes such as lines won't allow you to add text.
 To add text within most shapes in PowerPoint, follow these steps:

 Figure 1: Text can be seen within shape